Ad-Dhahiriya: Jordanian period

 The Jordanian census of 1961 found 4,199 inhabitants in Ad-Dhahiriya.
+In 1963, a village council was established to administer al-Dhahiriya.

 1967, aftermath

-Since the Six-Day War in 1967, Ad-Dhahiriya has been under Israeli occupation.
+Since the Six-Day War in 1967, ad-Dhahiriya has been under Israeli occupation.
 The population in the 1967 census conducted by the Israeli authorities was 4,875.
 Since 1995, it has been governed by the Palestinian National Authority as part of Area A of the West Bank.

 In 1996, the Palestinian Authority appointed a municipal council.
 In 2004, a 13-member council was elected with paid employees.

 The primary health care facilities for the municipality are designated by the Ministry of Health as level 3.

 According to the Office for the Coordination of Humanitarian Affairs (OCHA), the entrance to the village was closed by an IDF earth mound on 14 April 2005, forcing all Palestinians in the area to travel via Dura.

+Geography

+The town's municipal area spans about 98,000 dunams, of which roughly 16,000 dunams are built-up and nearly 23,000 are cultivated.
+Abutting localities include as-Samu' to the east, al-Burj, Rabud and Kurza to the north, and al-Ramadin to the west.
+The Green Line bounds ad-Dhahiriya to the south.

+Economy

+Ad-Dhahiriya's location has made it a commercial center for more than 100,000 residents of the Negev Desert, in addition to being a central gathering point for workers who work in the city of Beersheba, both within the Green Line, from the surrounding southern West Bank areas.
+According to the records of the municipality, over 1,040 commercial licenses have been issued to professionals and organizations provide a wide range of goods and services, including a comprehensive market to meet the needs of citizens.
+It is also the home to one of the most important livestock markets in the Palestinian territories.

+Ad-Dhahiriya's workforce is composed of 68.6% of its population, of which 52% work within the borders of the Green Line, 17% in official government capacities, 15% in agriculture, 11% in trade and 5% in the manufacturing industry.